This article will discuss the following topics:

 - Final thoughts

 Diagnosing dementia and determining what type it is can be challenging.
-A diagnosis of dementia requires that at least two core mental functions be impaired enough to interfere with daily living.
+A dementia diagnosis requires that at least two core mental functions be impaired enough to interfere with daily living.
 They are:

 - Ability to focus and pay attention